mtth/hdfs/README.rst

 .. code-block:: bash

+  $ # Read all files inside a folder from HDFS and store them locally.
+  $ hdfscli download export/results/ "results-$(date +%F)"

+  $ # Read a file from HDFS and append its contents to a local log file.
+  $ hdfscli download logs/1987-03-23.txt - >>logs

   $ # Write a single file to HDFS.
-  $ hdfs static/weights.json --write <weights.json

-  $ # Read a file from HDFS and storing locally.
-  $ hdfs export/results --read >"results-$(date +%F)"

-  $ # Read a file from HDFS and append it to a local log file.
-  $ hdfs --read logs/1987-03-23 >>logs
+  $ hdfscli upload weights.json static/

-Cf. `hdfs --help` for the full list of commands and options.
+Cf. `hdfscli --help` for the full list of commands and options.

 Configuration